Eugene Trivizas: Background

 Born in Athens, he received his LL.B. degree from the University of Athens in 1969.
-In 1972 he passed the Athens Bar examinations and in the same year he was called as a barrister to the Athens Bar.
-In 1973 he received a BSc degree in Politics and Economics from the University of Athens and the following year he received an LL.M. degree in Comparative Criminal Law and Procedure from the University of London (University College) and a diploma in Shipping Law from the City of London Polytechnic.
-In 1977 he was made a Fellow of the Salzburg seminar in American studies and in 1979 he was awarded his PhD degree in Criminology from the University of London (London School of Economics and Political Science, Law Department).
+In 1972, he passed the Athens Bar examinations and in the same year he was called as a barrister to the Athens Bar.
+In 1973, he received a BSc degree in Politics and Economics from the University of Athens and the following year he received an LL.M. degree in Comparative Criminal Law and Procedure from the University of London (University College) and a diploma in Shipping Law from the City of London Polytechnic.
+In 1977, he was made a Fellow of the Salzburg seminar in American studies and in 1979, he was awarded his PhD degree in Criminology from the University of London (London School of Economics and Political Science, Law Department).

 Teaching

-Since 1978, Dr. Trivizas has been responsible for the teaching of criminology in the Department of Sociology at the University of Reading.
+Since 1978, Trivizas has been responsible for the teaching of criminology in the Department of Sociology at the University of Reading.
 He is currently teaching a course on crime and society and he has been awarded the titles of director of criminal justice studies and senior research fellow.

-During the past years Dr Trivizas taught part of the course, 'History of Sociological Theory' at the same university.
-He also taught criminology on a part-time basis at the Polytechnic of Central London and in the London School of Economics (Law Department 1983-4) Since 1992 he is a visiting professor at the Panteion University of Social and Political Sciences in Athens.
+During the past years, Trivizas taught part of the course, 'History of Sociological Theory', at the same university.
+He also taught criminology on a part-time basis at the Polytechnic of Central London and in the London School of Economics (Law Department 1983-4) Since 1992, he has been a visiting professor at the Panteion University of Social and Political Sciences in Athens.

 At the postgraduate level, he taught part of the M.A. course, 'Morals, Law and Elites in Contemporary Society', an option in the University of Reading MA course in Sociology, and the course 'Comparative Criminology' in the Graduate School of European and International Studies and in the MA degree in Criminal Justice.
 Since 1982, he has been supervising candidates for the degree of PhD and acting as one of the internal examiners for PhD students.